roman01la/html-to-react-components/README.md

 HTML components should be annotated with `data-component` attribute.
 The value of the attribute is the name of the React component.

-See `test.js` file for usage example with more options.
+See and run `test.js` file for usage example and output.

 ```js
 import extractReactComponents from 'html-to-react-components';